gflohr/Chess-Plisco/DESIGN.md

 put together with macros.
 That makes it easy for the engine to override the method without an additional invocation.

-It will be a challenge to undo the update to the zobrist key but that should be feasible.
-Currently, we just store the old value in the undo information.

 ## Engine

 ### Commandline Arguments